dbc/gxref/README.md

   to guard against file corruption.
 - See the 'symbols' directory for some example off-page connector symbols.
-Any symbol with both an 'xref' and a 'netname' will work, so it is easy to make your own.
+Any symbol with both an 'xref' and a 'net' will work, so it is easy to make your own.
   There is also an example title block with 'sheetnum' and 'numsheets' attributes.
 - gxref is unaware of hierarchy and has not been tested